Snagsvkrv/camunda-client/README.md

 # this will be called when a task for the subscribed topic is available
-async def process(task: ExternalTask) -> TaskResult:
+async def process(task: ExternalTask) -> None:
     print("I got a task!")
-    # Right now we just return the result of `task.complete` which is a
+    # To communicate the successfull processing of a task, we await `task.complete`.
-    # `TaskResult` that messages Camunda a successful task execution.
-    # If we return `task.failure()` instead, Camunda will publish the task again until
+    # If we call `task.failure` instead, Camunda will publish the task again until
     # some client finally completes it or the maximum amount of retries is reached.
-    return task.complete()
+    await task.complete()

 # run the main task